dominiw/COLORME_CHROme_extension/lib/go/README.md

 $ make
 ```

-The above command will download the `protoc` and `protoc-gen-go` binaries if they are not present and then proceed to build the C
+The above command will download the `protoc` and `protoc-gen-go` binaries if they are not present and then proceed to build the CSI Go language bindings.

+### E